THE PETAL EFFECT

 Tobore Oweh

 I am a creative entrepreneur born and raised in Lagos, Nigeria.
-I migrated to America when I was 7yrs old with my family.
-We settled in Maryland, where I graduated high school in 2006 at the age of 15.
-So determined to become an interior designer, I started to look into applying for college but quickly realized that I wouldn't be attending college due to my undocumented status.
-Being undocumented meant I didn't have any legal status in America, which didn't allow me to receive financial aid or government assistance.
-I worked a few years finding odd jobs & ways to make money despite my status but my heart was set on design.
+I migrated to America at the age of 7 with my family.
+We settled in Maryland, where I graduated high school at the age of 16.
+So determined to become an interior designer, I looked into applying for college but quickly realized that I wouldn't be attending due to my undocumented status.
+Being undocumented meant I had no legal status in America, which meant no financial aid or government assistance.

-In 2011, I began to research other forms of design that didn't require a college degree; discovering floral & event design.
+In 2011, I began to research forms of design that didn't require a college degree; quickly discovering floral & event design.
 With a determination to achieve my design dreams, I ventured out into the industry; freelancing for anyone that would allow me.
 Later on that year, I created my company name, The Petal Effect.
-I didn't know exactly how I would do it but I was set on having my own floral & design company.
-After many years of living on the East Coast working in floral retail shops to freelancing with floral event companies, I decided to live outside of my comfort zone and move to LA in 2017.
-I worked full time as a designer until the pandemic of 2020.
-I was at a crossroads of staying at my current the job I had at the moment with reduced hours or taking a leap of faith and finally committing to my business full-time.
+I didn't know exactly how I would do it but I was confident that I would one day have my own floral & design company.
+After many years of living on the East Coast and finally receiving DACA (Deferred Action for Childhood Arrivals), I decided to move to LA in 2017.
+I worked full time as a floral designer until the pandemic of 2020, when I finally committed to my dreams.

 I became a small business owner because floral design was a passion I developed at a time in my life where I felt hopeless because of my undocumented status.
-It brought purpose back into my life.
-Having a small business was a dream I had in my heart for over 11 years and I was finally seeing it come alive.
-I am hoping to inspire my community to use their story as a weapon to conquer the world!
-No human is illegal and everyone deserves a chance at a better life!
+It ignited my entrepreneur journey and brought purpose back into my life.
+I am hoping to inspire my community to use their story as a weapon to conquer the world.